Tachikamos/DFKI-Solutions/README.md

 All codes are provided in Jupyter Notebook (`.ipynb`) and the solutions are in the PDF for easy access and readability.

-If you have any queries or suggestions, feel free to reach out at **aritradas.habra@gmail.com**.
+If you have any queries or suggestions or if you want a glance of the exercise sheet, feel free to reach out at **aritradas.habra@gmail.com**.